Estuary

 Pricing

-SnapLogic’s pricing model is not transparent and a little complex.
-There are two tiers of premium snaps (+$15K, +$45K) which you may need for source app connectivity (e.g. NetSuite, Workday), and add ons for scalability, recoverability, pushdown (ELT), real-time, and multi-org support.
-While there generally is not volume-based pricing, there is for API calls.
+SnapLogic’s pricing model is not transparent and is a little complex.
+There are two tiers of premium snaps (+$15K, +$45K), which you may need for source app connectivity (e.g., NetSuite, Workday), and add-ons for scalability, recoverability, pushdown (ELT), real-time, and multi-org support.
+While there is generally no volume-based pricing, there is for API calls.

 Singer